New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: An Exceptional Lie Superalgebra in Characteristic

 \section{An Exceptional Lie Superalgebra in Characteristic $5$}

 In this section, we construct the Elduque Lie superalgebra $\mathfrak{el}(5; 5)$ of superdimension $(55|32)$ by semisimplifying $\ee$.
-The even subalgebra is the orthogonal Lie algebra $\mathfrak{so}_{11}$, and the odd part is the $32$-dimensional spinor representation $L(\omega_5)$.
+This Lie superalgebra appeared for the first time in \cite{elduque2007some}.
+The even subalgebra is the orthogonal Lie algebra $\mathfrak{o}_{11}$, and the odd part is the $32$-dimensional spinor module $L(\omega_5)$.
 The Lie superalgebra $\mathfrak{el}(5; 3)$ constructed earlier is a characteristic $3$ analog of this discovered in \cite{bouarroudj2009classification}, in the sense that there is a suitable choice of Cartan matrix that creates both, depending on the characteristic.
 Our main theorem has not been extended to characteristic $5$, so we will construct this in a fashion similar to the alternate construction of $\g(3, 6)$ described above.